 Over the various lessons, you will be introduced to a number of special metacharacters used in regular expressions that can be used to match a specific type of character.
 In this case, the character \d can be used in place of any digit from 0 to 9.
 The preceeding slash distinguishes it from the simple d character and indicates that it is a metacharacter.

 Below are a few more lines of text containing digits.
-Try and write a pattern that matches all the digits in the strings below, and notice how your pattern matches anywhere within the string, not just starting at the first character.
+Try writing a pattern that matches all the digits in the strings below, and notice how your pattern matches anywhere within the string, not just starting at the first character.
 We will learn how to control this in a later lesson.